 01 The session in one read

-Bogotá woke up on July 8, with the COLCAP — the MSCI benchmark of Colombia’s most liquid blue chips — closing up 0.81% after days of going nowhere.
+Bogotá woke up on July 8 with the COLCAP closing up 0.81% after days of going nowhere.
+The index is the MSCI benchmark of Colombia’s most liquid blue chips.

-Overhanging everything was an oil shock out of the Gulf, where Brent leapt roughly 5% to near $78 — normally rocket fuel for a petro-market, yet here the advance was led elsewhere.
+Overhanging everything was an oil shock out of the Gulf, where Brent leapt roughly 5% to near $78.
+That is normally rocket fuel for a petro-market, yet here the advance was led elsewhere.

-The peso told the calmer story, holding near 3,327 per dollar and signalling that foreign capital stayed put through the day’s geopolitical noise.
+The peso told the calmer story, holding near 3,327 per dollar.
+It signalled that foreign capital stayed put through the day’s geopolitical noise.

 Assessment — A quiet, breadth-led lift, not a crude bet MEDIUM